 Why does the National Poisons Centre collect personal information?

 The National Poisons Centre, like any other healthcare service, has an obligation to provide the best possible advice and care to the individuals seeking our services.
-Personal information about your age, gender, health status and medications enable NPC staff to make a better assessment of your situation and provide better risk and treatment advice.
-Personal information also allows NPC to match to previous records if you or one of your representatives has contacted us more than once – this can provide important historical and contextual information that shapes additional advice.
+Personal information about your identity, age, gender, health status and medications enable NPC staff to make a more complete assessment of your situation and provide better risk and treatment advice.
+Personal information also allows NPC to match to previous records if you or one of your representatives has contacted us more than once – this can provide important historical and contextual information that shapes additional advice and enhances continuity of care.
 There are times when NPC will refer you to another service provider for further care, and with your permission, NPC will assist in connecting you to that next provider and can pass along your personal information saving you from repeating your details.
 It could also happen that NPC may need to contact you again to update our advice or check on your condition.

-Beyond matters affecting an individual’s care, NPC shares non-identifiable information with the Ministry of Health and other organisations so that broader public health issues may be identified and to inform the development of new services.
-Non-identifiable information means that NPC does not provide your name, NHI number, address, or telephone number as part of this information sharing.
-NPC works with universities and research organisations and may occasionally invite individuals using our service to take part in research.
+Beyond matters affecting an individual’s care, NPC shares non-identifiable information (also called de-identified data) with the Ministry of Health and other organisations so that broader public health issues may be detected, to inform public health policy or interventions, and to inform the development of new services.
+Non-identifiable information means that NPC does not provide your name, date of birth, NHI number, address, telephone number, or other identifying information as part of this data sharing.
+The NPC may also share de-identified data in collaboration with universities and research organisations and may occasionally invite individuals using our service to take part in research.
 Decisions about whether to participate in research has no impact on the services NPC provides to anyone.

 If you choose not to provide any information about yourself, or only provide limited information, NPC will give you the best service we can using the information available.
 Anyone may choose to remain anonymous and will still be provided a service to the best of our ability.